yaqing16/SecureGit/README.md

 Due to differences in machine specifications (e.g., CPU, memory, disk I/O, or network performance), the exact numerical results obtained when running the artifact may vary slightly across different environments.
-However, the relative comparison between key experimental results should remain consistent.
+However, the relative relationships among the experimental results of different schemes should remain consistent.
 Therefore, the main claims can be verified by checking whether the relative ordering or trends observed in experiments match those reported in the paper.
+For example, in E1, SGitChar and SGitLine take less communication costs than Git-crypt and Trivial-enc-sign.

 ## Note: